John Tavares: Toronto Maple Leafs (2018–present)

-Prior to the 2019–20 season, Tavares was granted leave from the teams first pre-season game in St. John's, Newfoundland and Labrador to spend with his wife and newborn son.
-On October 2, 2019, just before the first game of the NHL season, Tavares was named the 25th captain in the history of the Maple Leafs, filling a position that had been vacant for more than 3 1/2 years since the trade of Dion Phaneuf.
+Prior to the 2019–20 season, Tavares was granted a leave of absence from the team's first pre-season game in St. John's, Newfoundland and Labrador in September 2019 to spend with his wife and newborn son.
+On October 2, 2019, just before the first game of the NHL season against the Ottawa Senators, Tavares was named the 25th captain in the history of the Maple Leafs, filling a position that had been vacant for more than 3 1/2 years since the trade of Dion Phaneuf.
+On October 16, in a game against the Washington Capitals, Tavares sustained a broken finger after getting hit in the hand with the puck, which caused him to miss seven games.
+He then returned to the Leafs lineup on November 5, against the Los Angeles Kings.

-On April 5, 2021, Tavares recorded his 800th career NHL point with an assist in the Maples Leafs' 5–3 win over the Calgary Flames.

-On May 20, 2021, in the Leafs' opening Stanley Cup Playoff game against the Canadiens, Tavares was upended by Canadiens defencemen Ben Chiarot.
-Canadiens forward Corey Perry attempted to jump over Tavares as he fell to the ice, however, Perry's knee clipped Tavares in the head.
+On May 20, 2021, in the Leafs' opening Stanley Cup playoff game against the Montreal Canadiens, Tavares was upended by Canadiens defencemen Ben Chiarot.
+Canadiens forward Corey Perry attempted to jump over Tavares as he fell to the ice, in doing so, however, Perry's knee clipped Tavares in the head.
 Ultimately, Tavares was stretchered off the ice and was transported to the hospital.
-After the game, Perry felt remorse for his role on the incident: "I don’t know what else to do there.
+After the game, Perry felt remorse for his role on the incident: "I don't know what else to do there.
 I tried to jump.
-I know Johnny pretty well and just hope he’s OK."
+I know Johnny pretty well and just hope he's OK."
 Tavares was taken to St. Michael's Hospital, and was discharged the following day, but was ruled out indefinitely with a concussion.
 In his absence, the Leafs would rally to win three games in a row, but would ultimately lose the series to the Canadiens in seven games, surrendering a 3–1 series lead in the process.

-On January 29, 2023, Tavares played his 1000th NHL game, a 5–1 victory against the Washington Capitals; he nabbed 2 assists in that game.
+Tavares recorded 27 goals and 49 assists for 76 points in 79 games during the 2021–22 season as the Maple Leafs as a team finished fourth in the East.
+In the 2022 playoffs, the Maple Leafs would once again fall in seven games, this time to the two-time defending Stanley Cup champion and fifth-seeded Tampa Bay Lightning, despite initially holding a 3–2 series lead.
+Tavares would end the series with three goals and assists for six points in all seven games played.